 Versatility Around the Yard

 Property owners trim privets at regular intervals to keep them growing uniformly together in a hedge.
 Maintain your privet border at two or three feet in height to enjoy a pretty edging with excellent visibility, or opt for greater privacy and allow the stems and branches to soar above five feet.
-Gardeners in the USA from California to Maine appreciate these easily trained, robust plants!
+Gardeners in the USA from California to Maine appreciate these easily trained, healthy plants!

 Add a Lovely Design Element